TanjodhHayer/Predicting-Diabetes/README.md

 All three of these methods provided somewhat similar results which showed the outliers, after visualling all of the outliers we decided whether to remove them or not by running the program and checking if the classification accuracy increases or not as well as how the clustering does.
 After comparing results we noticed that removing outliers helped train our model with higher accuracy. as seen with the random forest classifcation done with outliers removed, and kept.

+Number of rows before cleaning: 20000
+Number of rows after cleaning: 18904

 Performing 5-fold cross-validation for Default Random Forest with outliers removed Mean F1-score from 5-fold CV: 0.6557
 Accuracy: 0.6793